aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - 🤔 but perhaps we don't have to make the scheme work forever, perhaps we have enough storage and processing power to make the scheme work for the reasonable lifetime;
 - 👆 this is the idea behind event sourcing;
 - ∑ event sourcing is a strategy wherein we store the transactions, but not the state; when the state required, we simply apply all the transactions from the beginning of time;
-- 💡 we can optimize the process by computing and saving the state every midnight; so, during the day, we will make calculations based on this saved state and transactions executed from midnight;
+- 💡 we can optimize the process by computing and saving the state every midnight; so, during the day, we will make calculations based on this saved state and transactions executed from midnight.

 If we have enough storage and enough processor power, we can make our apps entirely immutable – and, therefore, entirely functional.
 For example, source code control systems work in this way.